ARTbio/metavisitor/docs/index.md

 ## Availability of Metavisitor tools and workflows

 Metavisitor has been developed at the [ARTbio platform](http://artbio.fr).
-Its tools are primarily available in [GitHub] (https://github.com/ARTbio/tools-artbio).
+Its tools are primarily available in [GitHub](https://github.com/ARTbio/tools-artbio).
 Its workflows are primarily available in this
 [metavisitor repository](https://github.com/ARTbio/metavisitor/tree/master/extra-files/metavisitor)
 as well as in the [GalaxyKickStart repository](https://github.com/ARTbio/GalaxyKickStart/tree/master/extra-files/metavisitor)